What It's Like To Work At Theranos After The Fall, According To Glassdoor Reviews

-Theranos and its founder Elizabeth Holmes planned to "change the world" by reinventing blood testing.
+Theranos and its founder, Elizabeth Holmes, planned to "change the world" by reinventing blood testing.
 The company's claims and the attendant hype fetched the biotech darling of Silicon Valley a valuation of over $9 billion.
 But after a series of stories from the Wall Street Journal detailing fraudulent claims over its transformative blood-testing device, the company has been in turmoil.
 A Securities and Exchange Commission investigation into the company concluded Wednesday when the SEC officially charged Holmes and the company's former president, Ramesh Balwani, with "massive fraud."

-Today, Theranos' future is still very much uncertain.
+Today, Theranos's future is still very much uncertain.
 Equally unclear is how employees at the embattled company have dealt with the long-running claims of working inside a fraudulent organization.
 But thanks to the employer rating and review site Glassdoor, we have a small, imperfect window into what it's like to work at Theranos after the fall.

 A caveat: Glassdoor reviews are based on based on anonymous ratings that have been submitted by alleged employees.
 It's an imperfect system; Glassdoor reviews can be faked, however the company says it takes steps to regularly vet its data using proprietary filters and algorithms to detect fraud.

-"It is as if the company has no real goal to develop a product but rather to distract and gain time." - an October 2016 review.
+"It is as if the company has no real goal to develop a product but rather to distract and gain time." —an October 2016 review.

 Theranos Glassdoor reviews written since April 18, 2016 — when it was first reported that the company was under federal investigation — paint a bleak picture of employee morale.